vtex/profile-form/README.md

 ### locales/

-This folder contains JSON localized files providing translations for every text used inside the `profile-form`.
+This folder contains JSON localized files providing translations for every text used inside the `instore-profile`.
 The correct files must be imported and provided by the host app at their own charge.

 ### rules/

 This folder provides files for each supported country, containing the rules used to manage the form.
 There are also default rules, which are used when an unsupported country is provided to the `ProfileRules` component.

 Such rules provide information on how each field of the form should be rendered.
-Functionality for masking and validating inputs is also provided inside the rules and isolated by field - there are no built-in validators in `profile-form` (except for checking mandatory fields).
+Functionality for masking and validating inputs is also provided inside the rules and isolated by field - there are no built-in validators in `instore-profile` (except for checking mandatory fields).

 ### inputs/